jfarre20/youtuber/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the **WTFPL (Do What The Fuck You Want To Public License)** - see the LICENSE file for details.

+**The WTFPL is one of the most permissive open-source licenses available, allowing anyone to:**
+- ✅ Use the code for any purpose
+- ✅ Modify the code without restrictions
+- ✅ Distribute copies (modified or unmodified)
+- ✅ Use commercially without royalties
+- ✅ No attribution required
+- ✅ No copyleft obligations

+**You can do whatever the fuck you want with this code!** 🚀

 ## 🙏 Acknowledgments